 The luxury boutique Sebastian resort opened in Vail in 2010, and prices are often more than fair for what you get for this grand mountain vibe.
 The beautiful, high-end mountain decor, particularly in the airy lobby and cozy library, are anything but cabin kitsch.
-The delicious restaurant and a chic lounge provide plenty of entertainment.
-The outdoor pool and whirlpool, and an upscale spa give you just what you need for a relaxing stay.
-It's within walking distance of Vail Village, the slopes and the hotel's own Base Camp (with ski rentals and a cafe).
+The two great restaurants, the farm-to-table Block 16 and a chic lounge provide plenty of entertainment.
+The outdoor pool, four Jacuzzis and an upscale spa give you just what you need for a relaxing stay.
+It’s within walking distance of Vail Village, the slopes and the hotel’s own Base Camp (with ski rentals and a cafe).

 If channeling James Cagney or Bette Davis while sipping an Old Fashioned is on your bucket list, consider the Hotel deLuxe.
 Decor at this upscale, 130-room boutique is inspired by the Golden Era of Hollywood, where Art Deco lamps, black-and-white photographs and heavy drapes meet modern luxuries such as flat-screen TVs and iPod docks.
 Even the key cards scream Tinseltown.
 Rooms have a vintage style that is cheerful rather than sultry, with plush beds and a color scheme of lively, bright pastels.
 Hotel deLuxe is located in Downtown Portland, within walking distance of Portland’s Waterfront and the popular Pearl District.
 Forest Park, 5,000 acres of pure nature, can be found on the northwest hills of Downtown Portland.
 It’s one of the nation’s largest urban parks and has plenty of biking and hiking trails for adventurous travelers.
 Portland is very pedestrian-friendly and is known as one of the best cycling cities in the country, so visitors should take advantage of the car-free setting.